TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-29-how-to-add-visbility-to-338-constants-in-25-seconds.md

 id: 410
 title: "How to add visibility to 338 constants in 25 seconds"
 perex: |
-    In PHP we have classes with methods inside them.
-Would make all your methods `public`?
-No, because some of them should be used only by the class they're in, and not anywhere else.
+    In PHP, we have classes with methods inside them.
+Would making all your methods `public` be a good idea?
+No, because some of them should be used only by the class they're in and not anywhere else.

     What about class constants?
-PHP 7.1 introduced class constant visibility - `public`, `protected` and `private`.
-We want some constants, e.g. client hostname, to be used only in the class, but other like parameter names to be used anywhere.
+PHP 7.1 introduced three types of a class constant visibility: `public`, `protected`, and `private`.
+We want some constants, such as the client hostname, to be used only in the class, but others, like parameter names, to be used anywhere.

-    What if your project has 338 constants without visibility, and you don't want to do one by one?
+    What if your project has 338 constants without visibility, and you don't want to do them one by one?
 ---

-The class constant visibility comes handy to make your code as tight as possible and keep your design clean.
+The class constant's visibility comes in handy to make your code as tight as possible and keep your design clean.
 These are the options we have:

 ```php
 class SomeConstants